arhohuttunen/starter-academic/content/tutorial/junit-5-tutorial/basics/junit-5-parameterized-tests/index.md

 ---
 title: "A More Practical Guide to JUnit 5 Parameterized Tests"
+type: book
+linktitle: Parameterized Tests
+url: /junit-5-parameterized-tests
 date: 2019-05-25
 author: Arho Huttunen
-summary: This tutorial teaches you how to write JUnit 5 parameterized tests.
-It is structured so that it also answers most asked questions about parameterized tests.
+summary: Learn how to write JUnit 5 parameterized tests.
+Learn answers to some of the most asked questions about parameterized tests.
 categories:
   - Testing
 tags: